CoinFabrik/on-ink-integration-tests/test-cases/set-code-hash/README.md

 The function appears to depend on features also required by gas_left() and instantiate_contract(); namely, storage and retrieval of secondary contracts, and gas calculations.
 Until those functions are implemented, it's unfeasible to estimate an implementation cost.
 On-chain implementation at frame/contracts/src/exec.rs:1489

+## Update on Correcting this Issue

+Our implementation in [PR #1988](https://github.com/paritytech/ink/pull/1988) overwrites the value set for code hash of an account in the database.